troyxmccall/toptribs/README.md

 # toptribs
-Show the top contributors for specified files.
+Show the top contributor(s) for specified files.

+This is helpful if you want to know who's the expert(s) on whatever you're working on.

 ## Installation